Trans Canada Motorcycle Expedition

 You need to be physically fit and healthy and also take the necessary health precautions.
 It is essential for you to consult your doctor or travel clinic for up-to-date medical travel information prior of travel, particularly if you have a pre-existing medical condition.
 For up-to-date medical advice you may wish to use the Medical Advisory Service for Travellers Abroad “MASTA” https://www.masta-travel-health.com/, the NHS website http://www.fitfortravel.nhs.uk/home.aspx or NaTHNaC https://travelhealthpro.org.uk/.

-You will be obliged to disclose any medical condition or medication that you are taking to GlobeBusters in advance and to your Tour Manager at the start of your Tour, for health and safety purposes.
+You will be obliged to disclose any medical condition or medication that you are taking to GlobeBusters in advance and to your Expedition Manager at the start of your e, for health and safety purposes.
 We provide you with our Emergency Details Form for this purpose and to collect information about who to contact for you back home in the event of an emergency.

 First Aid Training